-- 8. One local resident objected to the proposal, stating that they felt the scheme unnecessary, divisive, and an 'anti-car' policy. - 9.
-The consultation responses are shown in Annex 4, and copies of the original responses are available for inspection by County Councillors.
+- 8. Three further responses were received, with two partially supporting, and one supporting. - 9.
+The responses are shown in full at Annex 3, and copies of the original responses are available for inspection by County Councillors.

 Officer Response to Objections/Concerns